-This project is one of a dozen nascent projects under the umbrella of The Restoration Initiative funded by the Global Environment Facility (GEF) and with the overall objective of contributing to the Bonn Challenge, the New York Declaration on Forests, and the AFR100 initiative in land restoration in Cameroon.
+This project will evaluate the potential of bamboo and other native, non-timber forest products to restore degraded land in Cameroon.
+It is one of a dozen nascent projects under the umbrella of The Restoration Initiative, funded by the Global Environment Facility (GEF) and with the overall objective of contributing to the Bonn Challenge, the New York Declaration on Forests, and the AFR100 initiative in land restoration in Cameroon.

 The specific objectives of the project are: